 The EMT to Paramedic Emergency Medicine Option offers individuals with little to no background in EMS an opportunity to gain the credentials and experience needed for eligibility to the Paramedic track of the program.
-This option starts with the summer EMT Basic course leading to certification through the National Registry of EMTs.
-Following that, current EMTs will gain valuable and required field experience offered through the Basic Life Support (BLS) Field Internship rotations.
+Following EMT Certification, students will gain valuable and required field experience offered through the Basic Life Support (BLS) Field Internship rotations which start in the Fall semester.
 Coupled with a compliment of EMT-related seminars and general studies courses, students are set up for success in meeting the eligibility requirements for the paramedic component of the program and are prepared to complete a curriculum that takes them all the way to an Associate Degree in Paramedic Emergency Medicine and a career as a Paramedic.